Wiccan Holy Days and Sabbaths to Observe –

 - A simple mask – one that does not prohibit participation, but one that expresses the wearer’s identity and dreams.

-- fire pit with wood or extremely large candle
+- fire pit with wood (like this cool folding portable firepit! or extremely large candle

 - Athame or black handled knife